10 Things To Do This February Half Term, Rain Or ShineFebruary 4, 2020 • Get Outdoors

 Take a trip to a nearby farm for a fun day out with the children.
 There’s a whole host of activities available at various farms across the UK throughout the half-term to take part in.
 Your little ones can become young farmers for the day and learn about all the work it takes to keep the yard running and all the animals at the farm happy.
 Children can get up close and personal with farmyard regulars, can collect eggs, help feed the pigs, watch sheep racing and cows being milked.

 The National Trust has organised plenty of family-friendly outdoor events for the February half-term at their sites across the UK.
 Wherever you are, you’ll find an event near you where you can enjoy the fresh air, go wild in the woods or get muddy jumping in puddles (make sure you take wellies for the whole family!).
 Plus, by taking part in these events, you help care for these special places for future generations.

 3. Go on a family getaway

 Plan a family getaway and spend memorable moments together.
 Going on a family trip will bring you closer together and strengthen the family bond.
 Plus, it is such a great way to relax, make lovely memories and learn new things.

 4. Go bird watching

 Getting young children interested in bird watching is a great way of introducing them to wildlife and teaching them about the environment and the importance of nature.
-It is such an inexpensive activity and it can be done virtually anywhere.
-All you need is a pair of binoculars for your young bird watcher and a bird-watching book or guide (which you can also find online for free).
-If you’re in London, you can join the Hyde Park’s bird watching event for children this February.
+It is such a fun and inexpensive activity that can be enjoyed anywhere.
+All you need is a pair of binoculars for your young bird watchers and a bird-watching book or guide (which you can also find online for free).

 5. Have fun in the snow